 Medical devices that bacteria can’t grip

 But this is the stark daily reality facing our hospitals.
 Urinary tract infections from catheters account for 38% of all healthcare associated infections (HAIs).
 This poor outcome for patients also brings a huge cost to the NHS in additional unplanned care and resources.
-In fact, just a 10% reduction in HAIs in the UK would save the health service more than £93m a year.
+In fact, just a 10% reduction in HAIs in the UK would save the health service more than £93 million a year.

 Morgan Alexander, Professor of Biomedical Surfaces, led the team that made the crucial discovery.

 "This has gone all the way from a discovery of a new class of materials to clinical trials, and that’s a massive achievement.
 The CE mark is for urinary catheters only, but we have had a lot of interest from companies who manufacture other medical devices.
 This is an exciting time."